 - 6-1.
-"Institutional investors as aAsset managers" should in principle report periodically to their direct clients on how they fulfill their stewardship responsibilities through their stewardship activities. - 6-2.
-"Institutional investors as aAsset owners" should in principle report at least once a year to their beneficiaries on their stewardship policy and on how the policy is implemented. - 6-3.
+Asset managers should in principle report periodically to their direct clients on how they fulfill their stewardship responsibilities through their stewardship activities. - 6-2.
+Asset owners should in principle report at least once a year to their beneficiaries on their stewardship policy and on how the policy is implemented. - 6-3.
 When reporting to their clients and beneficiaries, institutional investors should choose the format and the content of the reports in light of any relevant agreement with the recipients and the recipients' convenience, and the costs associated with the reporting, and should aim to deliver effective and efficient reports. - 6-4.
 Institutional investors should maintain a clear record of their stewardship activities, including voting activities, to the extent necessary to fulfill their stewardship responsibilities.